-(The following required documents do not count as part of the narrative page count.)
+(The following does not count as part of the narrative page count.)

 - 1. Provide an organizational chart for operating the project; - 2.
-Provide the Deputy Sector Navigator's resumé; and

-3. Provide three references (in the form of letters attached to the application) from industry attesting to the Deputy Sector Navigator's successful experience in workforce development.
+Provide the Deputy Sector Navigator's resumé; and - Provide three references (in the form of letters attached to the application) from industry attesting to the Deputy Sector Navigator's successful experience in workforce development.